“Bat Turd Crazy” a short story

 The man found the girl living or dying as he liked to say, as a prostitute in the Arizona Territory.
 It was the early 1870’s and with ranching and silver mining and ample watering holes in the valley, there were more and more settlers coming in.
 Covered wagons frequently rolled through the area alongside the Gila River on their way to seek their fortunes and there was plenty of business for the cathouses.
 But the girl found her work distasteful and had become a drug addict.
-Her prized possession was a medical syringe from the Civil War she’d purchased from a retired physician client.
+She used a medical syringe from the Civil War she’d purchased from a retired physician client.
 It was made of glass and some kind of brass amalgam.
 The silver needle fastened onto the syringe with a black rubber bulb.
 She purchased grains of morphine from the pharmacist and mixed them with water and injected the mixture into her veins.
-Then she felt good and could handle some more stinky balls and pussy chafe.
+Then she felt numb and could handle some more stinky balls and pussy chafe.

 A large dark man was her customer one evening, he had the money to pay for the whole night.
-Even in a drug haze she had managed to feel some strange feelings about this client.
+Even in a drug fog she had managed to feel some strange feelings about this client.
 She knew men, and could with some accuracy determine which ones would be safe, and which ones were nefarious.
 She didn’t get the alarming readings off him, just a delicate foreboding.
 She needed the money so she allowed the transaction to take place.
-Before permitting him upstairs to her small room with the brass bed and swaybacked mattress, she took a shot and brushed her teeth with a little bristle brush.
+Before permitting him upstairs to her small room with the brass bed and swaybacked mattress, she shot up and brushed her teeth with a little bristle brush.
 She haphazardly washed her cooter out in the basin and then arranged her skirts back into place and opened the door.
 He had been standing very close to it as though trying to listen.
 Before they fucked he insisted on examining her person.
 He found a peculiar small ulcer on her nether region.
 It didn’t hurt or itch but it was ugly.
 “You’ve got the pox” he told her.
 He seemed suddenly energized and grimly delighted.
 “You’re a filthy girl” he said as he whipped out a small silver bottle with a rubber stopper.
 Actually it wasn’t silver at all the girl realized.
 The bottle was glass and the man was somehow pouring silver right out of it into his hands.
 It was mercury!
 She recognized it.
 Someone had told her how they mined it from a rock called cinnabar.
 They crush the ore then heat it in a furnace and the liquid mercury trapped in the rock drips out.

 He began rubbing the liquid metal into her crotch.
 “This is gonna make you tighter too” he said.
 “I’m tight enough” the girl said.
 Once he had doused her chancre with mercury he went to bed with her, skillfully leaning his large penis away from the infected side of her crotch.
 “You are tight” he exclaimed when he first entered her and then began some enthusiastic pounding.
 “Thanks mister” said the girl and she began to nod off.
 When she woke up it was early morning and he was still in the bed with her.
 He asked her if he could see her again that evening.
 She said yes.
 He paid visits to her for two weeks.
 At the end of the fortnight he told her in a business like manner he wanted her to come live with him at his home which was some miles outside of town, close to a bend in the river.
 He told her it was a nice place, there was a natural seep at the base of a mesquite tree and he’d dug a well there.
 He now had a hundred head of cattle and also had enjoyed success in the silver mining industry.
 “You’ll have a feather bed and will be well rested” he said.